AI Product Manager

 How do I become an AI Product Manager?

-You can begin preparing for AI Product Manager role by learning about the different kinds of AI products and what they're used for this will give you more insight into how companies use AI in their products and services.
+You can begin preparing for the AI Product Manager role by learning about the different kinds of AI products and what they're used for this will give you more insight into how companies use AI in their products and services.
 Also, consider taking classes in programming languages such as Python or Java; these are good skills for an AI Product Manager because they allow you to interact with computers directly (instead of just writing code).